 7. Kerala Thali

 Indians are known for elaborate meals, and the Kerala thali exemplifies it best.
 Kerala’s food is generally hot and spicy.
-The food is traditionally eaten by hands, and served in banana leaves.
-Abundant use of coconut oil, mustard seeds, curry leaves and coconut milk are used in their daily cooking.
-There is no 'rule' to this thali and it contains liberal helpings of rice, sambhar, kootu (vegetable curry cooked with lentils), kosumri, paapadam, curd, and for dessert, there's paayasam (a sweet made with rice and lentils) to complete the meal.
+The food is traditionally eaten by hands and served in banana leaves.
+Abundant use of coconut oil, mustard seeds, curry leaves, and coconut milk are used in their daily cooking.
+There is no 'rule' to this thali and it contains liberal helpings of rice, sambhar, kootu (vegetable curry cooked with lentils), kosumri, pappadam, curd, and for dessert, there's payasam (a sweet made with rice and lentils) to complete the meal.
 So wait no more, get your Kerala tour package and set off to taste these delicacies.